 While these police choreographed procedures and ideological frames were countered in innovative ways by activists, I argue another surveillance by capital was also taking place.
 This co-oped technological forms developed by activists, reterritorialising them back into formations used to reproduce capital and enact further surveillance on those who revolt.
 As this thesis articulates, over the course of these protests many activists’ inventions were slowly subsumed into proprietary online frameworks, which embed surveillance by default.
 As I assert this does not halt protest, it further complicates the relations activists have with the state, public communications and capital.

 School of Arts & Humanities

-Kevin Biderman is a researcher, lecturer and experimental film-maker.
-Currently, he is undertaking a TECHNE funded PhD at the RCA where he tutors in Critical and Historical Studies.
-His doctoral research examines visual surveillance practice within the City of London from the Ring of Steel to the present day.
+Kevin Biderman is a lecturer, researcher and experimental film-maker.
+He undertook a TECHNE funded PhD at the RCA where he tutors in Critical and Historical Studies.
+His doctoral research examines visual surveillance practice within the City of London and its relationship to a new wave of direct action protest that emerged from 1983 onwards.
 He has previously produced work for Editions Autrement, Le Monde Interactive, OpenDemocracy and the Journal of Visual Culture among others.
-Most recently he produced an animated video reflection on the 'Recording Resistance Symposium' for performingborders.live
+Recently he completed an AHRC funded residency at the MayDay Rooms part of which included organising the Recording Resistance symposium.